 Master Chief Barber is a graduate of the Navy Senior Enlisted Academy (Class 192) and Command Master Chief Capstone Course (Class 170).

-Master Chief Douglas has been awarded the Meritorious Service Medal, Navy and Marine Corps Commendation Medal (3), Navy and Marine Corps Achievement Medal (6), Navy and Marine Corps Good Conduct Medal (6), National Defense Service Medal (2) as well as various unit and campaign awards.
+Master Chief Barber’s personal awards include the Navy and Marine Corps Commendation Medal (Three Awards), Navy and Marine Corps Achievement Medal (Seven Awards) and various campaign and service awards.